phoenixframework/phoenix/bonus_guides/G_static_assets.md

 };
 ```

-Now let's let Phoenix know how to run Webpack.
+Now we let Phoenix know how to run Webpack.
 Replace the `:watchers` definition by the following:

 ```elixir
 watchers: [node: ["node_modules/webpack/bin/webpack.js", "--watch", "--color"]]